Template Basics in Microsoft Word

 "Workgroup Templates Folder" is a description,

 not a necessarily a name.)
-There is no default name or location for the Workgroup
+Unlike the User Templates Folder, there is no default name or location for the Workgroup

 the server in a folder that is mapped as the "G:\" drive by the